-Dear PsyD Student:
+Dear Clinical Psychology Doctoral Student:

-The School of Psychology, Counseling, and Family Therapy and the PsyD Program have devoted significant time to developing policies and procedures for the PsyD Clinical Dissertation Manual in an effort to ensure that students receive the highest quality of training and education.
-Further details specific to the program and clinical training components of the program can be found in the PsyD Student Handbook and PsyD Clinical Training Handbook.
-This manual contains academic policies and procedures pertaining to the clinical dissertation requirement of the Wheaton College PsyD program.
-PsyD Students must read and be familiarized with its contents, as it will answer many common questions students ask.
+The School of Psychology, Counseling, and Family Therapy and the Clinical Psychology Doctoral Programs have devoted significant time to developing policies and procedures for the Clinical Psychology Doctoral Programs Dissertation Manual in an effort to ensure that students receive the highest quality of training and education.
+Further details specific to the program and clinical training components of the program can be found in the Clinical Psychology Doctoral Student Handbook and Clinical Psychology Doctoral Program Clinical Training Handbook.
+This manual contains academic policies and procedures pertaining to the clinical dissertation requirement of the Wheaton College Clinical Psychology Doctoral programs.
+Clinical Psychology Doctoral Students must read and be familiarized with its contents, as it will answer many common questions students ask.
 Students are responsible to know and abide by the information contained herein.